fenago/katacoda-scenarios/apache-spark/apache-spark-window-functions/steps/3/text.md

 employee.csv - http://bit.ly/2Z3atOx

-We already have cloned a github repository which contains a required file.
+**Note:** We already have cloned a github repository which contains a required file.
 Open `apache-spark/Files/chapter_8` to view file.